 4. Run the Comps

-Now we come to perhaps the best way to determine the true value of your house in Amarillo Area – fair market value, that is.
+Now we come to perhaps the best way to determine the true value of your house in Amarillo and Surrounding Area and Eastern New Mexico – fair market value, that is.
 This valuation tool or method involves comparing your home against comparable homes in your neighborhood and immediate area that have recently sold.
 When you know what buyers are actually willing to pay for homes very like yours, you’ll know the market value of your house.

 To do this, you have to choose comps (comparable homes) that really are very similar to yours, ensuring that you take an apples-to-apples approach.
 “Think about which properties would interest a buyer if yours weren’t available.
 Look for similar size, location, condition and upgrades.”